BestVA LED grow lights are not as powerful as they claim.

 This light is not, in any way, a 2000 watt light.
 It should not be named that.

-It is also not equivalent to a 1400 watt HPS/MH fixture as BestVA claim.
+It is also not equivalent to a 2000 watt HPS/MH fixture as the number might suggest.
 Not even close.

-It is actually equivalent to about half that.
+It is actually equivalent to about a fifth of that.

-The coverage area is also about half of what is claimed.
+The coverage area is also less than what is claimed.

 None of this makes sense to me, because the light is actually quite good.
 In exaggerating the specs, it seems to me you only end up disappointing your customers when the lights don’t live up to the (admittedly far-fetched and practically impossible) claims.